carbon-language/carbon-lang/docs/project/faq.md

 ### How can I best say "I like X" or "I don't like X"?

-Both Discord and Github Discussions allow you to give an emoji "reaction" to individual posts.
+Both Discord and GitHub Discussions allow you to give an emoji "reaction" to individual posts.
 If you'd like to amplify what has already been said, please use these instead of posting messages that re-state substantially the same thing.
 These make conversations easier to follow and understand general